neondatabase/website/content/guides/next-upload-aws-s3.md

 ## Create a Presigned URL with Amazon S3 SDK

-Presigned URLs allow you to upload large chunks of data directly at the source (here, `Amazon S3`). instead of processing
+[Presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) allow you to upload large chunks of data directly at the source (here, `Amazon S3`).

+This saves you from the following caveats of a server-based upload operation:

+- maximum request payload restrictions (on a hosting service, especially in serverless)
+- huge RAM required to process multiple large file buffers at the same time

+You will create an API endpoint that would accept the file name and it's content type that will be uploaded via a presigned URL.
+In Next.js, you can create an API endpoint by creating a `route.ts` file at any directory level inside the `app` directory.
+To use `/api/presigned` as the desired API route, create a file `app/api/presigned/route.ts` with the following code:

 ```tsx
 // File: app/api/presigned/route.ts